 Half the people who have pulmonary embolism have no symptoms.
 If you do have symptoms, they can include shortness of breath, chest pain or coughing up blood.
 Symptoms of a blood clot include warmth, swelling, pain, tenderness and redness of the leg.
 The goal of treatment is to break up clots and help keep other clots from forming.

 NIH: National Heart, Lung, and Blood Institute

 - Deep Vein Thrombosis (DVT) / Pulmonary Embolism (PE) - Blood Clot Forming in a Vein (Centers for Disease Control and Prevention) Also in Spanish

-- Pulmonary Embolism (National Heart, Lung, and Blood Institute)
+- Venous Thromboembolism (National Heart, Lung, and Blood Institute)